 - "Code and test software based upon software specifications and design"

 - "Analyze user needs and software requirements to determine the feasibility of design within time and cost constraints"

 - "Troubleshoot and resolve issues in existing software"

 - "Write and maintain technical documentation to describe program development, logic, coding, testing, changes, and corrections"

 - "Collaborate and communicate effectively with stakeholders throughout the organization"

 - "Support customer-witnessed testing"

 How You Can Become a Software Developer

-Are you interested in this career?
-While you are not required to have a bachelor's degree, many people working in this field do.
+While you are not required to have a bachelor's degree, many people working in this field have a degree.
 Majoring in computer science with a focus on building software can prepare you for your first job.
 Some employers even prefer job candidates who have a master’s degree.